 Is my kid’s bike the right size for them?

-"How can I tell if my child's bike is the right size?" is something we get asked fairly often - by people buying a new bike and by those wondering if it's time to go bike shopping (again!).
+"How can I tell if my child's bike is the right size?" is something we get asked fairly often - by people buying a new bike and by those wondering if it's time to go bike shopping (again!) for one of the best kids' bikes.

 Sometimes it's really obvious, but other times it isn’t as straightforward as you might think.
 However, there are usually some very clear indicators if your child's bike is either too small or too big.